Water voles in the UK

 The National Water Vole Database and Mapping Project is managed by The Wildlife Trusts.
 The project collects data every year from volunteers, Local Environmental Records Centres (LERCs), the People’s Trust for Endangered Species (PTES), The Wildlife Trusts and other suppliers in England, Wales and Scotland.

 A report published in 2017 revealed that between 2006-2015, water vole distribution declined dramatically.
 There was a 30% decline in the places where these river mammals once lived across England and Wales.
-Read the report here.
+Read the report here and download the distribution and alert maps.